tatthien/bible-tab/README.md

 1. Go to `chrome://extensions/`.
 2. Turn on the `Developer mode`.
-3. Click on the `Load unpacked extension...` button then select the project.
+3. Click on the `Load unpacked extension...` button then select the folder `dist` from project.

 ### 3. Install dependencies and start the development